Mean-Field Sampling for Cooperative Multi-Agent Reinforcement Learning: Using the Performance Difference Lemma

 \section{Using the Performance Difference Lemma}

 In general, convergence analysis requires the guarantee that a stationary optimal policy exists.
 Fortunately, when working with the empirical distribution function, the existence of a stationary optimal policy is guaranteed when the state/action spaces are finite or countably infinite.
 However, lifting the knowledge of states onto the continuous empirical distribution function space, and designing a policy on the lifted space is still analytically challenging.
 To circumvent this, \cite{doi:10.1137/20M1360700} creates lifted $\epsilon$-nets and does kernel regression to obtain convergence guarantees.
+Moreover, our result has a similar flavor to MDPs with dynamic exogenous inputs from learning theory, \citep{dietterich2018discoveringremovingexogenousstate,foster2022on,anand2024efficient}, wherein our subsampling algorithm treats each sampled state as an endogenous state.

 Here, our analytic approach bears a stark difference, wherein we analyze the \emph{sampled} structure of the mean-field empirical distribution function, rather than studying the structure of the lifted space.
 For this, we leverage the classical Performance Difference Lemma, which we restate below for completeness.

-\begin{lemma}[Performance Difference Lemma, \cite{Kakade+Langford:2002}] \emph{Given policies $\pi_1, \pi_2$, with corresponding value functions $V^{\pi_1}$, $V^{\pi_2}$:}
+\begin{lemma}[Performance Difference Lemma, \cite{Kakade+Langford:2002}] Given policies $\pi_1, \pi_2$, with corresponding value functions $V^{\pi_1}$, $V^{\pi_2}$:

 \emph{Here, $A^{\pi_2}(s',a'):= Q^{\pi_2}(s',a') - V^{\pi_2}(s')$ and $d_s^{\pi_1}(s') = (1-\gamma) \sum_{h=0}^\infty \gamma^h \Pr_h^{\pi_1}[s',s]$ where $\Pr_h^{\pi_1}[s',s]$ is the probability of $\pi_1$ reaching state $s'$ at time step $h$ starting from state $s$.} \end{lemma} We denote our learned policy ${\pi}_{k,m}^\est$ where: